Marian-Vittek/raspilot/README.md

 ### Hardware

-For the moment Raspilot supports T265 Intel intellisense positioning and orientation sensor; MPU-6050 family of gyroscopes; HC-SR04 distance sensor; any NMEA GPS sensor and HMC5883 compass.
-It provides PWM and DSHOT 150 to control motor ESCs.
-It is quite easy to add new hardware to Raspilot.
+Raspilot supports T265 Intel intellisense positioning and orientation sensor; MPU-6050 family of gyroscopes; HC-SR04 distance sensor; any NMEA GPS sensor and others.
+It implements PWM and DSHOT 150 protocols to control motor ESCs.
+To see all supported hardware go through subdirectories under 'tool' directory.
+If your hardware is not there, it is quite easy to add new hardware to Raspilot.
 All you need to do is to hack a demo example that comes with the sensor and make it print measurements to the standard output.

 ### Getting Started

-To use Raspilot, you need to have at least a basic understanding of C programming.
+You need to have at least a basic understanding of C programming in order to use Raspilot.
 If you have the courage to try it then:

 1.)
 Clone Raspilot to your Raspberry Pi